Every Season Of The White Lotus Reviewed

 The Theme: Death, Spirituality, and Eastern Philosophy.

-**Aimee Lou Wood** was a revelation this season.
-She played a frantic wellness influencer with such nervous intensity that it made me want to climb a tree just watching her.
-Her desperation to 'manifest' a solution to her problems was a scathing critique of modern wellness culture.
-And Walton Goggins?
-He brought a quiet, terrifying menace that grounded the show when it risked becoming too surreal.
+Aimee Lou Wood was a total revelation this season.
+She played a frantic wellness influencer with such nervous, palpable intensity that it was enough to make anyone feel anxious just watching her.
+Her desperation to 'manifest' a magical solution to her problems was a scathing critique of modern wellness culture.
+Walton Goggins also brought a quiet, terrifying menace that beautifully grounded the show when the plot risked becoming too surreal.

-While the mid-season pacing dragged slightly, the finale 'Amor Fati' landed the plane (and the body bags) perfectly.
-It reminded us that in the White Lotus universe, you can't yoga your way out of moral bankruptcy."
+Un noted that while the mid-season pacing dragged slightly in places, the finale 'Amor Fati' landed the plane perfectly.
+It served to remind us all that in the White Lotus universe, you cannot simply yoga your way out of moral bankruptcy.

 📺 View Season 3 Episode Ratings